Templatew/ROSLabs/Lab1&2/LabReport-1&2-DESUE-CAZAUBON.md

     'Q' to quit.
     ```

--  Then we used the following command to find what type of data we need to send to move the turtle.
+-  Then we used the following commands to find on which topic and what type of data we need to send to move the turtle.

     ```bash
     lorenz@Legion:~/Documents/ros2_ws$ ros2 topic list